harnitsignalfx/signalfx-fargate/apm/fargate/README.md

 # SignalFx APM Trace Generator Demo For AWS ECSFargate

-This repo demonstrates a single task example of Splunk SignalFx APM in an ECS Fargate environment.
+This repo demonstrates a single AWS ECS Fargate task example of Splunk SignalFx APM in an ECS Fargate environment.
 The single task spins up two containers:
-#1 SignalFx-Agent
+#1 SignalFx-Agent - sidecar to observe ECS and relay traces to SignalFx
-#2 Trace-Generator
+#2 Trace-Generator - generates 1000 traces using two frameworks

 ### SETUP
 The agent is a standard deployment of a SignalFx Fargate container as documented here: